How Much Time Does It Take to Get a GST Number in India?

 • Start Application on GST Portal

-Initiate your GST registration by providing PAN and basic personal or business details on the official GST portal.
+This step involves the initiation of the GST registration by being uploaded with the PAN number and basic personal or business details on the GST portal.

 • Provide Business and Promoter Information

-Fill in the business description, contact information, and details of the owner, partners, or directors.
+Fill in the details for business description, contact information, and information about owners, partners, or directors.

-Submit scanned copies of PAN, Aadhaar, business address proof, bank details, and other supporting documents.
+Upload scanned copies of PAN, Aadhaar, business address proof, bank details, and all other supporting documentation.

 • Application Review and GSTIN Allotment